34 Qualities of the Best Websites for Dentists

 26. Ads or Outgoing Links

 This isn't so much the problem in the healthcare industry, at least not for local practitioners.
-However I have still seen dentist placing outbound distracting links, which detract from the purpose of the site and take a potential visitor off your site.
+However, I have still witnessed dentists placing outbound distracting links, which detract from the purpose of the site and take a potential visitor off your site.

-While most new webmasters have the notion that more advertisements equals more profits, experienced webmasters know that monetizing a website comes down to having the right number of ads, and putting them in the right place.
+While most new webmasters have the notion that more advertisements equal more profits, experienced webmasters know that monetizing a website comes down to having the right number of ads and putting them in the right place.
 Having too many advertisements on your website can alarm or even scare away potential customers, as they may view your website as too “spammy” or dirty.

 In fact, having too many ads on your website is a surefire way to decrease profits, as visitors will take one look at your website and quickly click the back button.
 It doesn’t matter if you’re using Google Adsense, CPA offers, Clickbank affiliate links or another type of monetization, too many ads on one page will deter customers from ordering your product, and it will ultimately distract them as well.
 Additionally, there may be limits imposed on the number of ads that you can feature on a single page imposed by the marketing companies themselves.
 For example, Google Adsense has a policy where only three advertisements can be featured on any given page.

 When placing your ads on your website, it’s important to put them in strategic locations where your users are most likely to click on them.
 If you’re planning on using Google Adsense to monetize your website, a good idea would be to place a banner ad at the top and bottom of each page, as well as a vertical banner in the sidebar of your website.